by Nebula Haze

 Important: Always wait until the top inch (up to your first knuckle) is starting to feel dry to the touch before watering your plant again.
 This prevents both overwatering and fungus gnats.

-Transplanting means that you start your plants in a relatively small container, and then transplant the plants as needed so that their roots never run out of room.
+Transplanting means that you start your plants in a relatively small container, like a cup, and then transplant the plants as needed so that their roots never run out of room.

 If you plan on starting your plants in a small solo cup and transplanting your plants to bigger containers as needed, take a look at this transplanting guide.